coreos/coreos-xhyve/README.md

 ### Download and run CoreOS

-These two commands will fetch a CoreOS Alpha image, verify it with the build public key, then run it under xhyve.
+By default, the following commands will fetch the latest CoreOS Alpha image available, verify it (if you have gpg installed in your system) with the build public key, and then run it under xhyve.

 ```
 coreos-xhyve-fetch